Polka Dot Cottage: Turkey Curry Meatball Soup

 Carrie of Sommer Designs started a Dinner Challenge group on Flickr.
 The idea is to get out of the supper rut and give each other ideas for new meals to prepare.
 That’s a goal I can get behind.
 I recently started planing our meals a week at a time again, and giving each night a fun title to help me out.
 Frankly, I could spend several hours poring over cookbooks and still not be any closer to making up my mind what to serve.
 Knowing that Wednesday is “Throw it in the Oven and Ignore it Night” narrows down my choices considerably.
 Homemade pizza, anyone?
 Mondays have become “Try Something New Night” and this new Flickr group will be a great resource for me in the future.

-Tonight being Sunday, we had “Don’t Phone it in Night” which means I take some time and prepare something halfway decent Wink I chose Turkey Curry Meatball Soup, which was delicious and is my first submission to the Dinner Challenge group.
+Tonight being Sunday, we had “Don’t Phone it in Night” which means I take some time and prepare something halfway decent icon_wink-flickr-2-8 I chose Turkey Curry Meatball Soup, which was delicious and is my first submission to the Dinner Challenge group.
 Neil and I each had a bowl, and I froze three more nights’ worth to pull out some future Tuesday (or, “Something Decent From the Freezer Night”).
 Here is the recipe:

 Turkey Curry Meatball Soup